 What to Consider When Drafting the Settlement Instrument:

 - Include your separation date.
-Make sure that it is the same date you used on valuation application, FSRA Family Law Form FL-1.
+Make sure that it is the same date you used on the Application for Family Law Value.

 - Include the name of the pension plan.

 - State the amount of each pension payment you will pay to your spouse.
 You may state the amount as either as a specified dollar or as a percentage of each pension payment.
 For example, $500 per month or 25% of each pension instalment.
-Make sure that this amount is not more than 50%.
+Make sure that this amount is not more than 50% of each pension instalment.
 Your pension valuation form includes this limit.

 - If the payment is a dollar amount, consider whether to adjust for indexation, if applicable.